dvy246/sql-data-analytics-project/README.md

 -   **📊 BI Reporting**: SQL queries designed to feed directly into business intelligence dashboards for clear and concise reporting.
 -   **📂 Organized & Scalable**: A well-structured project with clear naming conventions and modular scripts.
 ---

+## Configuration

+The project's settings are managed in `scripts/config/settings.yaml`.
+This file allows you to configure the database connection, data extraction parameters, and logging without changing the Python code.

+-   **Database**: Set your SQL Server host, port, database, and username here.
+-   **Data Extraction**: Define which tables to extract and where to save them.
+-   **Logging**: Configure the log file and logging level.

+For security, the database password is not stored in this file.
+Instead, it is loaded from a `.env` file at the root of the project.
+Simply create a `.env` file and add your password like this:

 ## 🏁 Getting Started

 To get this project running locally, follow these steps: